 Storyie lets users attach photos and screenshots to diary entries — on the web and on iOS and Android.
-That means one image upload infrastructure has to work across two runtimes with different file APIs, different compression tools, and different ways of handling environment variables.
+That means one image upload pipeline has to work across two runtimes with different file APIs, different compression tools, and different image pickers.

-This post covers how we designed that infrastructure around Cloudflare R2 and client-generated presigned URLs, why we chose not to share the implementation code across platforms, and what we learned running it.
+This post covers how we built that pipeline on Cloudflare R2, why we chose not to share the implementation code across platforms, and what we learned running it.

 TL;DR